ABOUT US

 Brass

-We currently have vacancies for Trombones and Trumpets.
+We currently have vacancies for Trombones and Trumpets for our brass section.

 If you are interested in any of these vacancies, please make an Enquiry.

-We’re looking for Bassoon, Clarinet, Oboe and Saxophone players
+We’re looking for Bassoon, Clarinet, and Oboe players

 VACANCIES IN